 Can airport scanners see through clothes?

-When you stand in one of the latest airport security AIT scanners the operator will not see a picture of you naked if that is what is worrying you.
-The operator actually sees a representation of a body with the position of any items of interest marked.
+When you stand in one of the latest airport security AIT scanners, the operator will not see a picture of you naked if that worries you.
+The operator sees a representation of a body with the position of any items of interest marked.

 Do nipple piercings set off airport metal detectors?